Smart Export Guarantee (SEG) - get paid to export your renewable energy

 Apply for SEG

-Our best SEG tariff
+Our best SEG tariffs

 • Exclusive to British Gas electricity customers1